cgkineo/adapt-mediaGallery/README.md

 This component supports the same device and browser specification as `adapt-contrib-media` and is accessible.
 Accordingly it follows a similar configuration (see `example.json`).
 See the `README` of `adapt-contrib-media` for further details.

-# Notes

-Gallery buttons require the `fixed` class to prevent `jquery.a11y.js::limitedScrollTo` calling `window.scrollTo`; which causes an unnecessary scroll and prevents the click handlers from working.

 # Todo

 - add YouTube/Vimeo/ogg/mp3 support